admiral-team/admiralui-android/README.md

 All public methods and classes are documented.
 You can also generate code documentation using the [Dokka](https://github.com/Kotlin/dokka) plugin.

 ## Contributors
 We welcome any help, and you can help us with the development of this project.
-Details in [wiki](https://github.com/admiral-team/admiralui-android/wiki/Contributors).
+Details in the [wiki](https://github.com/admiral-team/admiralui-android/wiki/Contributors).

 ## Project team
 <table>